dotnet/AspNetCore.Docs/aspnetcore/performance/caching/response.md

 Always honoring client `Cache-Control` request headers makes sense if you consider the goal of HTTP caching.
 Under the official specification, caching is meant to reduce the latency and network overhead of satisfying requests across a network of clients, proxies, and servers.
 It isn't necessarily a way to control the load on an origin server.

 There's no current developer control over this caching behavior when using the [Response Caching Middleware](xref:performance/caching/middleware) because the middleware adheres to the official caching specification.
 [Future enhancements to the middleware](https://github.com/aspnet/ResponseCaching/issues/96) will permit configuring the middleware to ignore a request's `Cache-Control` header when deciding to serve a cached response.
-This will offer developers an opportunity to better control load on their server when using the middleware.
+This will offer you an opportunity to better control the load on your server when you use the middleware.

 ## Other caching technology in ASP.NET Core